-Council will consider remitting late payment penalties in the following three circumstances:
+Council will consider remitting late payment penalties in the following four circumstances:

-- One-off ratepayer error (including timing differences arising from payments via regular bank transactions). - This may only be applied once in any two-year period. - Only penalties applied within the past twelve months may be remitted. - Applications must state the reason for late payment, and deliberate nonpayment will not qualify for remission. - Applications must generally be in writing, although staff may waive this requirement if they are satisfied that the full details of the application are recorded. - Payment of all outstanding rates (other than the penalties to be remitted) is required prior to the remission being granted. - Inability to pay (including sickness, death, financial hardship, or other circumstances where it is considered fair and equitable for the remission to be applied): - Penalties imposed in the last two-year period may be remitted, where this
+- One-off ratepayer error (including timing differences arising from payments via regular bank transactions). - This may only be applied once in any two-year period. - Only penalties applied within the past twelve months may be remitted. - Applications must state the reason for late payment, and deliberate nonpayment will not qualify for remission. - Applications must generally be in writing, although staff may waive this requirement if they are satisfied that the full details of the application are recorded. - Payment of all outstanding rates (other than the penalties to be remitted) is required prior to the remission being granted. - Inability to pay (including sickness, death, financial hardship, or other circumstances where it is considered fair and equitable for the remission to be applied):

-- would facilitate immediate payment of all outstanding rates (remission of penalties over a longer time period may be considered, if the amount of arrears is large). - Where an acceptable arrangement to pay arrears and future rates over an agreed time period is to be implemented, then any penalties that would otherwise have been imposed over this time period may be remitted. - Applications must generally be in writing, although staff may waive this requirement if they are satisfied that the full details of the application are recorded. - Full year payment (i.e. where the ratepayer pays the financial year's rates in full, rather than in instalments): - Late penalties on the current year's Instalment 1 rates invoice will be remitted if current-year rates are paid in full by the due date for Instalment 2.
+- Penalties imposed in the last two-year period may be remitted, where this would facilitate immediate payment of all outstanding rates (remission of penalties over a longer time period may be considered, if the amount of arrears is large). - Where an acceptable arrangement to pay arrears and future rates over an agreed time period is to be implemented, then any penalties that would otherwise have been imposed over this time period may be remitted. - Applications must generally be in writing, although staff may waive this requirement if they are satisfied that the full details of the application are recorded. - Financial hardship arising from COVID-19 pandemic: - Late payment penalties and arrears penalties may be remitted from 1 July 2020 to 30 June 2022, in full or in part, to provide rates payment extensions for instalments of 2020/21 rates where the ratepayer is experiencing financial hardship due to the COVID-19 pandemic. - Applications for 2020/21 COVID-19 rates payment extensions must be made using the Council's on-line form.
+Applications will be open to residents, businesses, farms and not-for-profits.